PlugNPush/ProjectCapstoneAWS/README.md

 ### Question: Under what condition does this policy allow access to VPC-related information?
 Which AWS region is specified?

+The condition states that access is allowed to VPC-related information if the region is us-west-2.
+The AWS region specified is us-west-2.

 ```json
 {
   "Version": "2012-10-17",